-- Written notification to potential land or conservation easement donors includes the following: - The project must meet the requirements of Internal Revenue Code §170 and the accompanying Treasury Department regulations and any other federal or state requirements - b.
+- Written notification to potential land or conservation easement donors includes the following: - a.
+The project must meet the requirements of Internal Revenue Code §170 and the accompanying Treasury Department regulations and any other federal or state requirements - b.
 The donor is required to obtain a qualified appraisal prepared by a qualified appraiser for gifts of property valued at more than \$5,000 - c.
 The land trust will request a copy of the completed appraisal - 2.
 Notification of tax code requirements provided to potential donors before closing. - 3.
 Individualized legal or tax advice not provided. - 4.
-Land trust evaluates each transaction and takes actions to resolve substantial concerns? with the appraisal, appraised value, or other terms of the transaction to ensure the land trust does not knowingly participate in potentially fraudulent or abusive transactions, the Form 8283 and landowner's appraisal (as detailed below) and documents show the including the following:
+Land trust evaluates each transaction and takes actions to resolve substantial concerns? with the appraisal, appraised value, or other terms of the transaction to ensure the land trust does not knowingly participate in potentially fraudulent or abusive transactions, including the following: